Ayg0/Yona/README.md

 - debugging system using Serial communication.
 - u have multiple sessions to playtest and write, each one with it's own buffer (use ctrl+sessionIndex).
 - simple Shell:
+  > Commands are currently in beta and not fully tested, I'm planning for that after we got some memory allocation going.
   - **say**: is basicly echo.
   - **clear**: clears Session.
   - **help**: use it to know all commands or to know what a command does.
   - **settime**: sets the time for Yona.
   - **setdate**: sets the date for Yona.
   - **reboot**: reboots.
-  - **beep**: play a sound at a frequency for 1 sec, or play music with no argument.
+  - **beep**: play a sound at a frequency for 1 sec, or play music with no argument. (doesn't work on hardware)
   - **stack**: show stack values.
   - **peek**: get the value in the address u specify.
   - **poke**: changes the value in the address u specify.
   - **dump**: show you what's inside of your Memory.
+- you can reboot your system using ctrl+shift+R
 - It doesn't k-Boom if you devide by zero (kinda).
 # General Resources:
 https://littleosbook.github.io/#introduction